It's important to keep your energy levels up, as labour can be unpredictable and uses up an enormous amount of energy.

 An energy drink can you give that burst of energy if eating isn’t an option.

-Gas and air can dry out your mouth and your lips, so snacking on something fresh fruit can help you feel refreshed and rehydrated.
-Perhaps stick to fruit that will last out of the fridge, like satsumas, bananas and apples.
+Gas and air can dry out your mouth and your lips, so snacking on some fresh fruit can help you feel refreshed and rehydrated.
+Perhaps stick to fruit that will last out of the fridge like satsumas, bananas and apples.